luomus/species-challenge/README.md

 - For 2025:
     - Handling higher taxa (is uses adds rikkavoikukka, don't add voikukat to taxon_count)
     - Accessibility
-    - Challenge sort order (int) for the front page - larger number shown on top
 - Later / nice:
     - Todo if simple form fullness verification field is not enough: Calculate taxon count on frontend, make backend validate this is same as taxa with dates.
     - Show challenge days also on participation form (in case challenge is open, but challenge period has not yet started)